Bill Stevens -

 Musician, Composer, Arranger, Conference Speaker

 Bill Stevens has performed professionally in Miami, Florida; upstate New York; New York City, San Francisco and Seattle, Washington.
 He has performed with Billy Eckstine, Earl ‘fatha’ Hines, Spyro Gyra, Ira Sullivan, Denis DiBlasio, Randy Johnston, Ronnie Leigh, Out of the Blue, Julian Priester, Brad Shepik, Chuck Metcalf, Marc Seales, Bob Meyer, John Bishop, Owen Howard, Dom Minasi, George Usher, Pete McCann, Ben Gramm, Adam Kolker, Jay Bianchi, Josh Sinton, Ben Rosenblum, Brian Woodruff among others and ensembles under his own name including currently the Bill Stevens Group, Sound House with Bill Stevens, Doug Cuomo and Gary Fogel, the Bill Stevens Songbook and Standard Time Ensemble.
 Additionally, Bill performs in the Brass Quartet - As Though I Had Wings, the New York Symphonic Arts Ensemble and the New York Jazz Workshop Big Band.
 Bill has been the recipient of performance and composition grants from the Seattle Arts Commission, the National Endowment for the Humanities and the American Music Center.
 He has been a guest speaker and performer with the Joint Research Centres Conference at the Norwegian Academy of Music in Oslo, Norway in 2017, the Australasian Jazz & Improvisation Research Network in 2018 in Melbourne, Victoria, Australia, in 2020 with the International Association for the Study of Popular Music at the University of Antwerp in Begium, the Netherlands, the International Society of Improvised Music at the University of Melbourne Conservatorium of Music, Australia in 2020 and invited to compose new sound pieces for the Cities and Memory: Future Cities Project in Oxford, UK.
 Since 1990, in New York City, Bill has performed in various Jazz clubs, festivals and music conferences.
 He has studied with Elliott Topalian, Herbert W. Harp, Gilbert Johnson, Randy Brecker, Jack Walrath, Laurie Frink and with bassist Joe Solomon.
-Bill Stevens lives in New York City with his wife Laura and their son Miles lives and works in Brooklyn, NY as a Strength Coach and Nutrition Counselor for Future Fitness.
+Bill Stevens lives in New York City with his wife, the abstract artist, Laura Salzberg.
+Their son Miles lives and works in Brooklyn, NY as a Strength, Nutrition and Breathwork Coach and as a consultant in the designing of online fitness apps.